jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.SByteAlgorithmsExtensions.CountBitsSet(thissbyte).md

 ### Remarks

-This is a reader-friendly alias for [PopCount(this sbyte)](Jcd.BitManipulation.Algorithms.SByteAlgorithmsExtensions.PopCount(thissbyte).md 'Jcd.BitManipulation.Algorithms.SByteAlgorithmsExtensions.PopCount(this sbyte)').
+This is a reader-friendly alias for [PopCount(this sbyte)](Jcd.BitManipulation.Algorithms.SByteAlgorithmsExtensions.PopCount(thissbyte) 'Jcd.BitManipulation.Algorithms.SByteAlgorithmsExtensions.PopCount(this sbyte)').